Megapong BONUS - Flashing!

 }

 Let’s break it down.
-VDP_setPaletteColor is obviously the counterpart to VDP_getPaletteColor and sets the color at a certain index.
+PAL_setColor is obviously the counterpart to PAL_getColor and sets the color at a certain index.
 We’re using this function twice: To set the color at 22 to ball_color, and to set it to white.
-RGB24_TO_VDPCOLOR is simply a helper function that converts a hex value to the format that the VDP uses.
+RGB24_TO_VDPCOLOR is simply a helper function that converts a hex value (in this case ffffff which is white) to the format that the VDP uses.
 This makes it more convenient for us.

 We’re using the modulo operator and our frames variable to control when the change should occur.
 Every 2nd frame the color is set to white and every 4th frame it switches back to the original orange.
 It’s important to check for frames % 4 first because it would never trigger if you checked for frames % 2 first (since every number divisible by 4 is also divisible by 2).